BepisPoggoLoco/Cryptographic-Sequencer/README.md

 # Code Logic

-All files are thoroughly commented so each script's core components are explained
+All files are thoroughly commented with explanations of each script's core components